Automated Claim Adjustment Process (ACAP) Frequently Asked Questions

 - When will ACAP DIT testing begin and what is the scope of testing given the phased implementation approach?

 We expect participants and service providers to complete a comprehensive end-to-end testing for all ACAP enhancements.
 Participants and service providers will need to test the enhancements of each phase in the DIT prior to the implementation of the phase.
-Those who choose to will be able to test all three phases in the initial six-month DIT period.

 - How do I prepare for testing of Phase 2 testing?